 TD Ameritrade is another thoroughly established and thus well trusted service.
 It’s known for included services that help to educate traders, as well as for access to mutual funds, which are often recommended as good options for those with limited experience.
 Fees are slightly toward to high end, at just under $7, but some would argue you’re essentially paying for one of the most reliable services in the business.

-Mobile Investment Platforms
+List of Best Mobile Investment Platforms

 This section covers a sort of new-age selection of mobile investment platforms.
 While the services listed above in the “online” section have their own apps and can be accessed via mobile platforms, the following services actually emerged as apps.
 They are better known to younger audiences seeking cheap and easy ways to establish portfolios, and in some people’s opinions they represent the future of independent, personal trading.